jameslamb/conference-notes/ODSC/odsc-east-2018.md

 - personal background
     - "Fork me on Github"...hell of a pitch lol
     - He started wise.io
-    - co-founder of Berkeley Insitute for Data Science (BIDS)
+    - co-founder of Berkeley Institute for Data Science (BIDS)
 - "experts do not scale"
 - the pitch for Wise.IO:
     + tickets come in from customers